-A speed camera detector is a phrase coined from the early devices from the 1990's and refers to a device which uses radar and/or laser technology.
+A speed camera detector is a phrase coined from the early devices from the 1990s and refers to a device which uses radar and/or laser technology.
 These systems actually detect live speed cameras e.g. fixed Gatso cameras and mobile sites using radar or laser technology.

 These days as the technology used in speed cameras has advanced, using a conventional radar or laser detector simply would not warn you to all the cameras in use on the UK's roads.
-For example SPECS average cameras are totally undectable and simply take a time stamped digital photo at two points.
+For example SPECS average cameras are totally undetectable and simply take a time stamped digital photo at two points.
 The cam eras software then compare the time between the two.

 There is however a place for radar and laser detectors today, but no longer as a standalone device but along side a sat nav with a good GPS speed camera database.
-Or for motorists who just wish to recieve alerts to mobile speed camera locations.
+Or for motorists who just wish to receive alerts to mobile speed camera locations.
 To read more about radar and laser detectors click here.

 GPRS which is short for General Packet Radio Service uses mobile phone technology to provide a real-time two-way connection between the speed camera detector and the manufacturers database.
 Updates and new speed cameras can be automatically added without the need of updating from a PC.
-Likewise the user can also send mobile speed camera locations back to the manufacturer/suppliers database too.
+Likewise the user can also send fixed and mobile speed camera locations back to the manufacturer/suppliers database too.